 With that designation, SR 500 ceased to exist, and the Governor Street freeway stub was officially I-284.
 Though it was never signed, and only ½ mile long, for a while part of I-284 was actually open to traffic.

 By 1982 the tide was certainly turning against I-284.
 East Hartford still wanted the route, and preferred the viaduct option, where I-284 would be almost completely elevated.
 The state balked at the $124 million price tag, about three times as expensive as a ground-level solution.
-In December 1982, the Capitol Region Council of Government (CRCOG), a newer version of the CRPA, called the freeway to I-291 "unacceptable in its present form" and recommended studying alternatives.
+In December 1982, the Capitol Region Council of Governments (CRCOG), a newer version of the CRPA, called the freeway to I-291 "unacceptable in its present form" and recommended studying alternatives.

 CRCOG's opinion was important, because federal law required its approval for any interstate projects in the area.
 In January 1983, the state vowed to continue with design, even as I-284 had "almost no chance" of getting environmental approval.
 A few weeks later, CRCOG rejected the plan.